jahanarun/blog/content/en/post/this-blog/index.md

 * Custom domain (optional)
 * Some knowhow on git and GitHub

-_I am going to guide you with few links which has a good write-up on how to acheive this.
+_I am going to guide you with few links which has a good write-up on how to achieve this.
 I didn't want to replicate the steps in this post as it may go outdated._

 This site uses [Hugo](https://gohugo.io/) to generate static site generator.
 It's pretty simple and easy to people with no prior blogging or technical experience.